Table of Contents

 Bellagio

-Perhaps the most popular town in the region, Bellagio stands as the quintessential "Pearl of Lake Como."
-The city has been enchanting visitors for centuries with its timeless charm, boasting elegant villas, lush gardens, and a picturesque lakeside promenade.
+Perhaps the most popular town in the region, Bellagio stands as the "Pearl of Lake Como."
+The city has been atttracting visitors for centuries with its timeless charm, elegant villas, lush gardens, and a beautiful lakeside street.

-Bellagio began to stand out under the Roman Empire for its unique tranquility and beauty.
-Many Roman aristocrats, including Virgilius, had summer villas in or around Bellagio.
-Take the time to visit the inspiring Villa Melzi d'Eril, surrounded by lush gardens and overlooking the lake.
-The neoclassical villa designed in the 17th century showcases beautiful sculptures and artworks.
+Bellagio began to stand out under the Roman Empire for its unique beauty.
+Many wealthy Romans had summer villas in or around Bellagio.
+Take the time to visit Villa Melzi d'Eril, surrounded by lush gardens and overlooking the lake.
+The 17th century neoclassical villa showcases beautiful sculptures and artworks.

-For an opulent stay in Bellagio, indulge in the luxurious Grand Hotel Villa Serbelloni, which started out in 1850 as a grandiose holiday villa for a noble Italian family.
-It is now under the management of the Butcher family and has been running for over 150 years as a luxurious hotel hosting the likes of Al Pacino, the Rothschilds, and J.F.
+For an opulent stay in Bellagio, indulge in the luxurious Grand Hotel Villa Serbelloni.
+It started out in 1850 as a holiday villa for a noble Italian family.
+It is now under the management of the Butcher family and has been running for over 150 years as a luxury hotel hosting the likes of Al Pacino, the Rothschilds, and J.F.
 Kennedy.

 Isola Comacina